HakkaTjakka/CAVES/Linux_ShaderTest_v1.1/readme.md

+# update

+In this version you can use the command line option 'repack', like ./make_caves repack region/r.3.4.mca to read and then write a region file where the blocklight & skylight is recalculated (bug in 1.12.2 version).
+In my current MC 1.12.2 version with Forge 1.12.2 there is no option 'Optimize World' in the world selection menu under the 'Edit' button.

+If you need the same function in the Windows version you need to adapt the source yourself, using this as an example.
+I'm on Ubuntu Linux (4ever).
+Of course i can do it for you on request.
+***
 For running a Minecraft server on Forge (1.18.1) you need to install Java version 17:

 sudo apt-get install oracle-java17-installer oracle-java17-set-default